Short Bio

 For the past decade they have grounded their praxis in the field of non-profits and grassroots formations, gaining wide knowledge, networks, and practice in the movements for survivor justice and abolition, education and prison justice, food and land sovereignty, transformative justice, and Black Palestinian solidarity.

 After teaching Social Studies in the Philadelphia School District for three years at an alternative high school, they also served as their first Director of Culture and Climate and co-founded Educators for Consent Culture in 2019.
 ECC is a grassroots collective of educators in and out of the school district seeking to dismantle rape culture in Philadelphia schools through consent education and advocacy.
+In their role as the program coordinator for me too. international, they created and facilitated curriculum for their Survivor Leadership Training cohorts and HBCU internship program.

 They are also the founding director of TUFF Girls, an intergenerational organizing collective based in North Philly from 2014-2020 which organized vigils for the #SayHerName Campaign, freedom parties for community education, and joined the student-led walkout in 2017 organized by Philadelphia Student Union and Youth United for Change.
 Their first book, “Turn Up for Freedom: Notes for All the Tough Girls Awakening to Their Collective Power,” archives the stories, tools, and lessons learned at TUFF Girls for middle school and HS readers.
 “Turn Up for Freedom” was published by Common Notions in 2023.